Once I ____________, then I’ll be happy again.”

 I was living in Ohio at the time, and winter was the hardest time of the year for me.
 Once the days get darker, the temperatures drop, and the snow falls, I struggle to keep going.
 My therapist suggested I look for something beautiful (to me) every day to help me get through the next few months.
 He told me how Positive Psychology researchers have found people who notice and appreciate beauty are more likely to find joy and meaning in everyday life.
 I didn’t actually believe it would make much difference, but decided to give it a try.
 Anything to ease the brunt of a brutal Ohio winter.

 I’m very visual, so I decided I would document the beauty I saw each day with pictures.
-And so there, on a freezing cold day, I posted the very first #ICHOOSEBEAUTY photograph to Instagram – a snow-covered bush that sparkled like diamonds when the sun shone down on it.
+And so there, on a freezing cold day, I posted the very first #ICHOOSEBEAUTY photograph to Instagram – a striking red bush contrasted with a blanket of pure white snow.

 I felt a glimmer of hope.